miguelmoreto/labcontrole/README.md

 ## About

-The LabControl 3 is a major update from LabControle 2.
+The LabControle 3 is a major update from LabControle 2.
 Labcontrole 2 was written originaly in Python 2.7 language.
 Later it was ported to python 3 and graphical library updated to PyQt6.

 It depends on the folowing python packges:
 * Matplotlib